grahamgilbert/crypt/README.md

 $ sudo defaults write /Library/Preferences/com.grahamgilbert.crypt RemovePlist -bool FALSE
 ```

+## Uninstalling

+The install package will modify the Authorization DB - you need to remove these entries before removing the Crypt Authorization Plugin.
+A script that will do this can be found at [Package/uninstall](https://github.com/grahamgilbert/crypt2/blob/master/Package/uninstall).

 ## Credits

 Crypt 2 couldn't have been written without the help of [Tom Burgin](https://github.com/tburgin) - he is responsible for all of the good code in this project.
 The bad bits are mine.